jfvilasPersonal/jwta-controller/README.md

 ## Oberkorn architecture
 Oberkorn is build around two separate resources: **the controller** (in charge of the control plane) and **the authorizator** (repsonsible of the data plane).
 The architecture of the whole project is depicted below.

+Oberkorn provides a web console that is protected using an Oberkorn Authorizator.

 ![Oberkorn architecture](https://jfvilaspersonal.github.io/oberkorn/_media/architecture/oberkorn-architecture.png)